xenacode-art/Network-Anomaly-Detection-Using-Transfer-Learning/README.md

 # Network-Anomaly-Detection

-This project aims to provide a setup for anomaly detection in Networking, specifically to detect DDoS attacks
+This project aims to provide a setup for anomaly detection in Networking using transfer learning, specifically to detect DDoS and other attacks on the Network.

 <summary>Table of Contents</summary>